HBica05/Self-Improvement-Techniques/README.me.md

 - Learning Resources: [Code Institute learning materials](https://codeinstitute.net/) for comprehensive learning materials and guidance.

+- [Inshot](https://www.inshot.com/) : Used to edit screenshots showing responsiveness of the Website.

-- Deployment Platform: [Github pages]() for seamless deployment and hosting.
+- Deployment Platform: Github pages for seamless deployment and hosting.

 - Inspiration: Ideas were influenced by this video: [this video](https://youtu.be/PlxWf493en4?si=WUNrHtULHowHcs6d)